NhatTan1232/job_listing_website/README.md

   npm start
 ```

-## Video
+## Video Demo
 https://youtu.be/8EgxiUKGux0

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.
-(I may forget to include some prerequisites so if there are any error, let me know)
+For questions or feedback, please contact me at vovankhanh12345678@gmail.com.